UQ Winter Research Program

 See the list of our available projects below.

-Suitable for: This project is open to applications from UQ enrolled students only with a background and interest in synthetic organic chemistry.
+Suitable for: The project is open to applications from students with a background in molecular biology, biotechnology, plant sciences and/or mycology.

 Before you apply: Contact the primary supervisor.